top of page

 The family seem to stay in the north of the country, in and around the area circled below.
 They travelled, especially to study, to Belgium and Germany, and one important member of the family was a well-known lawyer in Brussels.

-The family seem to consist of a line of people named Gaspar van Kinschot.
+The family consists of a line of people named Gaspar van Kinschot.
 My preliminary research centres around the 16th and 17th centuries, but various online research takes the line back towards the first millennium, though the accuracy of these earlier genealogies remains to be seen.
-I have also tracked one particular branch into London, England, where they appear in the 1891 and 1911 census.
+I have also tracked one particular branch in London, England, where they appear in the 1891 and 1911 censuses.

-Interestingly, there is a potential namesake of mine, Jan van Kinschot, who was appointed abbot of Tongerlo on 27th June 1473.
+Interestingly, my potential namesake, Jan van Kinschot, who was appointed abbot of Tongerlo on 27th June 1473.
 This is a good hundred years before the English Kingshotts appeared and I am very interested to know if there is a link.

-A summary of my initial research is shown here.
-This is a work in progress and there is clearly a lot of work still to do.
-It is certainly intriguing that there is such a similarly named family in existence, across a short expanse of sea, at exactly the same time as my progenitor, John Kingett, seems to appear from nowhere.
+Here is a summary of my initial research.
+This is a work in progress, and there is clearly a lot of work still to do.
+It is certainly intriguing that such a similarly named family is in existence across a short expanse of sea, at exactly the same time as my progenitor, John Kingett, seems to appear from nowhere.

-There is certainly precedent in the van Kinschot family having links to England as I have so far found at least four wills recorded in the Prerogative Court of Canterbury (PCC) archives.
+There is certainly precedent in the van Kinschot family having links to England, as I have so far found at least four wills recorded in the Prerogative Court of Canterbury (PCC) archives.
 The PCC holds details of wills made between 1384 and 12 January 1858.
-Until 12 January 1858 all wills had to be proved by the church and other ecclesiastical courts.
-The PCC was the most important of these courts dealing with relatively wealthy individuals living mainly in the south of England and most of Wales.
+Until 12 January 1858, the church and other ecclesiastical courts had to prove all wills.
+The PCC was the most important of these courts, dealing with relatively wealthy individuals living mainly in the south of England and most of Wales.

 Such wills are difficult to read, as this one, proved in 1734, demonstrates.
 It relates to Roelant van Kinschot.
 If you find it easy to read, let me know and I'll send you the rest to transcribe!

-Various van Kinschot families crop up in the UK after this.
-There is one in the 1891 census, living in Chelsea, London and they had been there since at least the 1860's, as I have a marriage certificate, again in Chelsea, from 1868.
+Various van Kinschot families cropped up in the UK in the later 19th century.
+One family, in the 1891 census, lived in Chelsea, London, and they had been there since at least the 1860s, as I have a marriage certificate, again in Chelsea, from 1868.

 Gaspar van Kinschot 1622-1649

 Several van Kinschot family members appear in the Dutch National Biography, many of whom were prominent in politics and the law.
-As a family they were very well educated for their time, studying in many of the best universities in the Netherlands and Germany.
-This continued well into the 20th century.
+As a family they were very well educated for their time, studying in many of the best universities in the Netherlands, France and Germany.
+This continued well into the 20th century and I am sure continues to do so today.

 The following is a notice that was served during the Nazi occupation of the Netherlands in World War Two.
-You will note that it was signed by a member of this family, François Henri Van Kinschot, who was mayor of the town and a 1st cousin 8 times removed of Gaspar van Kinschot, pictured above.
+You will note that a member of this family signed it, François Henri Van Kinschot, who was mayor of the town and a 1st cousin 8 times removed of Gaspar van Kinschot, pictured above.

-I am pleased to report that he was dismissed from his post after refusing to collaborate with the Nazi regime, but, following defeat of the Nazis, he made a triumphant return.
+I am pleased to report that he was dismissed from his post after refusing to collaborate with the Nazi regime, but following the defeat of the Nazis, he made a triumphant return.
 This was captured on film and can be seen here.
-Mr van Kinschot is the man in the light coloured coat, waving wildly from 2:02 onwards.
-There is no sound unfortunately.
+Mr van Kinschot is the man in the light-coloured coat, waving wildly.
+There is no sound, unfortunately.
+There is also a photograph of him below, at the same event.

-I would be extremely interested to hear from anyone who is researching, or who has researched, this family.
+I would be extremely interested to hear from anyone who is researching or who has researched this family.
 It would be interesting to have a member of this family get their DNA tested to see if we are, indeed, related.
-If you have researched them, or link in with them, please contact me.
+Please contact me if you have researched or linked in with them.

 bottom of page